How do you cover an incomprehensible disaster and make people connect with the real lives behind the headlines?

 A Delight To Edit

 I mean, look at this guy.
 Gilkey made photo editing such a delight.
-I remember when this one came through.
+I had the routine pleasure when he was on assignment and remember when this one came through.
 The story was about a rally in a remote Afghan village, where president Hamid Karzai was campaigning for re-election.
-People showed up in droves, some dressed to the nines.
-This photo has been hanging in my home for years, maybe because I've always thought this guy was like Gilkey's Afghan spirit animal, with a camera in hand and a clear appreciation for fine fashion accessories.
+People showed up in droves, some obviously dressed to the nines.
+This photo has been hanging in my home for years, maybe because I¹ve always thought this guy was like Gilkey's Afghan spirit animal, with a camera in hand and a clear appreciation for fine fashion accessories.
 He's wearing a DG (Dolce & Gabbana) belt.
 Rest in peace, DG.

 Too Close With Comfort